Reviewed by Harsh Desai · Last reviewed:

 - •Terminal-only interface Codebuff has no web UI, desktop app, or browser extension.
 Users who prefer visual IDEs like Cursor or VS Code will find the terminal-only workflow limiting.

-- •No API for automation Codebuff lacks a public API, so teams cannot integrate it into CI/CD pipelines or build custom tooling on top of it.
+- •Light API for automation Codebuff lacks a public API today, so teams cannot integrate it into CI/CD pipelines or build custom tooling on top of it.

 - •Requires terminal comfort despite natural language input, installation via npm and terminal-based operation means non-technical users face a real onboarding barrier.